Andrew-Nedelenko/filmsTemplate/Readme.md

 # install dependencies
 npm i

-# serve with hot reload at localhost:4000
+# serve with reload at localhost:4000
 gulp

-# build for production with minification
-npm run build
 ```